rgksugan/knowledge/3-resources/books/Never Split the Difference.md

 > The biggest thing to remember is that numbers that end in 0 inevitably feel like temporary placeholders, guesstimates that you can easily be negotiated off of.
 But anything you throw out that sounds less rounded—say, $37,263—feels like a figure that you came to as a result of thoughtful calculation.
 Such numbers feel serious and permanent to your counterpart, so use them to fortify your offers.

-> when you are selling yourself to a manager, sell yourself as more than a body for a job; sell yourself, and your success, as a way they can validate their own intelligence and broadcast it to the rest of the company.
+> When you are selling yourself to a manager, sell yourself as more than a body for a job; sell yourself, and your success, as a way they can validate their own intelligence and broadcast it to the rest of the company.
 Make sure they know you’ll act as a flesh-and-blood argument for their importance.
 Once you’ve bent their reality to include you as their ambassador, they’ll have a stake in your success.

 > The key issue here is if someone gives you guidance, they will watch to see if you follow their advice.
 They will have a personal stake in seeing you succeed.
 You’ve just recruited your first unofficial mentor.